-Ever wondered what actually happens on a nuclear power plant?
-We caught up with Beth Gant who works in Engineering Maintenance, Nuclear Operations at Sizewell B Nuclear Power plant.
-On a day to day basis, Beth's work is varied.
+Ever wondered what actually happens in a nuclear power plant?
+We caught up with Beth Gant who works in Engineering Maintenance, Nuclear Operations at the Sizewell B Nuclear Power plant.
+On a day-to-day basis, Beth's work is varied.
 As a maintenance engineer apprentice, she works on a variety of pieces of kit such as valve pumps, compressors and large engines and gets to move from job to job all around the nuclear power station.

 What’s been the most rewarding project you’ve worked on at the power station?

 It's not a project but the most rewarding work that I have been a part of at the station was the work carried out during the outage, this is because there's a huge amount of work to complete in a short space of time so we have many contractors on site to carry out 24-hour working.
 It was interesting to meet people from all over the world who work at loads of different power stations and learn from them.
 It was also the first time I could go into our containment building and see the reactor for myself.